PhoebeY05/Telegram-Birthday-Bot/README.md

 ## Description
 A simple telegram bot that notifies users about birthdays based on calendar uploaded.

-It is recommended to follow [usage instructions](#Usage) because this bot is being hosted on Render free plan which might not respond all the time times.
+It is recommended to follow [usage instructions](#Usage) because this bot is being hosted on Render free plan which might not respond immediately.

 ## Technologies Used
 - Python